-In this publication, the T2Candida Panel and T2Dx Instrument demonstrated:
+In this study, the T2Candida Panel and T2Dx Instrument demonstrated:

 Stop waiting days for blood culture results

-The average time to species-specific results with the T2Candida Panel is significantly faster (over 25 times faster!) when compared to blood culture.
+The average time to species-specific results with the T2Candida Panel is significantly faster—over 25 times faster!—than blood culture.

-In one case described in the Clinical Infectious Diseases publication, the T2Candida Panel detected a Candida infection that blood culture missed in 12 successive tests.
-Seven days after the T2Candida Panel result was obtained, physicians performed an invasive procedure to obtain a tissue culture, which proved that the T2Candida Panel result accurately identified a case of intra-abdominal candidiasis.
+In one case described in Clinical Infectious Diseases, the T2Candida Panel detected a Candida infection that blood culture missed in 12 successive tests.
+Seven days after the T2Candida Panel result, physicians performed an invasive procedure to gather tissue to culture, which proved that the T2Candida Panel result accurately identified a case of intra-abdominal candidiasis.1

 Cornelius J. Clancy, an investigator in the study who presented this case at IDWeek 2014, stated:

 "Blood culture, the current standard of care for the diagnosis of Candida infections, is known to have poor sensitivity overall and has 38% sensitivity in proven and probable cases of invasive candidiasis.
 In our case, the T2Candida Panel has shown that it can rapidly identify intra-abdominal candidiasis where 12 serial blood culture results were negative.
 In many patients at risk for candidiasis, the collection of tissue samples for diagnosis is not possible due to their underlying medical conditions.
 Achieving the level of sensitivity demonstrated in this case, without requiring an intra-abdominal sample, [the T2Candida Panel] has the potential to positively impact the practice of medicine for these patients."